faberNovel/heart/README.md

 # Description

-Heart is a tool that centralize the use of famous web quality measurement services ([_Google Lighthouse_](https://pagespeed.web.dev/), [_GreenIT Analysis_](https://www.ecoindex.fr/) or [_Mozilla Observatory_](https://observatory.mozilla.org/)) in a unique CLI, and makes them easy to integrate into a CI/CD chain.
+Heart is a tool that centralize the use of famous web quality measurement services ([_Google Lighthouse_](https://pagespeed.web.dev/), [_GreenIT Analysis_](https://www.ecoindex.fr/) or [_Mozilla Observatory_](https://observatory.mozilla.org/)) in a unique CLI

-With his modular approach, you can add additional modules that process the results of these analysis once they are over:
-- store them into a database to track metrics over time with tools like _Grafana_
-- send them into collaborative platforms like _Slack_
+With his modular approach, it makes easy to process the analysis results into a database to track metrics over time, or send them into a communication tool like Slack.

+Moreover, the command-line interface allows a smooth integration into a CI/CD chain, particularly on GitHub where you can make use of [the dedicated GitHub Action](https://github.com/marketplace/actions/heart-webpages-evaluation).

 # Usage

 I want to:
 - analyze https://heart.fabernovel.com/ using the _Google Lighthouse_ service.
-- be notified on the `#heart` Slack channel when the analysis is over.
+- get the main metrics and advices on a `heart` Slack channel when the analysis is over.
-- check if the score reach a minimum of 85.
+- check that the page grade reaches a minimum of 85 over 100.

 ## Manual